fpetrot/lenet/README.md

 This piece of code has been developed to understand how tflite does its computations, in order for example to target hardware implementations.
 This work also had the side effect of understanding how the parameters are stored in TensorFlow output files.

+Python programs are used to generate the input images (MNIST data-set, not a surprise for Lenet) and dump the either float or int8 parameters.
+Note that this has been recently ported to TensorFlow 2.15.0 (adding one argument to `_get_tensors_details` and so expects (at least) this version of TensorFlow to work).

+However, for convenience since this python stuff is always a headache to setup, we also provide the generated files.

 The relevant documentations that helped me to understand are:

 [Quantization spec](https://www.tensorflow.org/lite/performance/quantization_spec), where it is explained that (quote) “Weights are symmetric: forced to have zero-point equal to 0.”